bramstein/hypher/README.md

 This will hyphenate only `p` with class `hyphenate` and `em` and `a` elements.

+## Ender

+Assuming you have [Ender](http://ender.no.de/) installed you can either add Hypher and a hyphenation pattern to your library by using the command line `ender build hypher hyphenation.en-us`, or include them in your dependencies in your `package.json`:

+    "dependencies": {
+      "hypher": "*",
+      "hyphenation.en-us": "*"
+    }

+and build your library as usual with `ender build .`.
+Then---as in jQuery---hyphenate the selected elements:

+   $('p').hyphenate('en-us');

+The `examples/ender/` directory contains an example project using Ender and Hypher.

 ## License
 Hypher is licensed under the three clause BSD license (see BSD.txt.)